arqalite/fire-king-guide/src/playing-the-deck/combos/princess-arvata/ulcanix-fire.md

 - If destroyed, Hyang can replenish the field with 2 Fire Kings from the GY.

 #### Outcome
 You established board presence and set up a handful of interruptions.
-Under Fuwalos, your opponent drew 2 cards.
+Under Fuwalos, your opponent drew a single card.

 Unfortunately this line doesn't stop Nibiru, as Arvata is the 6th Summon.